-- transaction value lower than R 10,000; or - (iii) A competitive bidding process be followed for any specific procurement of a transaction value higher than R 200,000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
+- (2) The Accounting Officer may, in writing- - (a) Lower, but not increase, the different threshold values specified in subparagraph (1); or - (b) Direct that - - (i) Written quotations are obtained for any specific procurement of a transaction value lower than R 2,000; Removed - (ii) Formal Wwritten price quotations be obtained for any specific procurement of a transaction value lower than R 10,000; or - (iii) A competitive bidding process be followed for any specific procurement of a transaction value higher-lower than R 2300,000. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the policy.
 When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.